Local Conformal Calibration of Dynamics Uncertainty from Semantic Images

 17th International Workshop on the Algorithmic Foundations of Robotics (WAFR) 2026

 Abstract We introduce Observation-aware Conformal Uncertainty Local-Calibration (OCULAR), a conformal prediction-based algorithm that uses perception information to provide uncertainty quantification guarantees for unseen test-time environments.
 While previous conformal approaches lack the ability to discriminate between state-action space regions leading to higher or lower model mismatch, and require environment-specific data, our method uses data collected from visually similar environments to provably calibrate a given linear Gaussian dynamics model of arbitrary fidelity.
-The prediction regions generated from OCULAR are guaranteed to contain the future system states with, at least, a user-set likelihood, despite both aleatoric and epistemic uncertainty.
+The prediction regions generated from OCULAR are guaranteed to contain future system states with at least a user-set likelihood, despite both aleatoric and epistemic uncertainty.
 Our guarantees are non-asymptotic and distribution-free, not requiring strong assumptions about the unknown real system dynamics.
-Our calibration procedure enables distinguishing between observation-velocity-action inputs leading to higher and lower next-state uncertainty, which is helpful for probabilistically-safe planning.
+Our calibration procedure enables distinguishing between observation-velocity-action inputs leading to higher and lower next-state uncertainty, which is helpful for probabilistically safe planning.
 We validate our algorithm on a double-integrator system subject to random perturbations and significant model mismatch, using both a simplified sensor and a more realistic simulated camera.
 Our approach appropriately quantifies uncertainty both when in-distribution and out-of-distribution, while being comparatively volume-efficient to baselines requiring environment-specific data.

 Problem Statement

-P ⁣(YC^(X))1α. \mathbb P\!\left(Y \in \hat{\mathcal C}(X)\right) \ge 1-\alpha.
+P ⁣(st+1C^)1α. \mathbb P\!\left(s_{t+1} \in \hat{\mathcal C}\right) \ge 1-\alpha.

 Method: OCULAR